Indianapolis Colts vs. Las Vegas Raiders NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Raiders stats and trends

-- Las Vegas has played 15 games, with six wins against the spread.

-- This year, the Raiders have an ATS record of 3-1 in their four games as an underdog of 5 points or more.
+- The Raiders have an against the spread record of 3-1 in their four games as an underdog of 5 points or more this season.

 - Las Vegas' games this season have hit the over on seven of 15 set point totals (46.7%).